Vegetarian Cold Lunch Ideas

-I want something light and cool but sometimes the calories from cool foods can add up quick like mayonnaise, cheese and ice cream.
-And for some of us, we cringe when our family members say “Not salad again”, even though many of us can eat salads for every meal.
+Sometimes cool foods can be less healthy like mayonnaise, cheese and ice cream.
+And for some of us, how often do we cringe when our family members say “Not salad again”, even though many of us could eat salads for every meal.

-I used the abundance of my summer garden and the local farmers’ markets as the foundation for the foundation of these no cook vegetarian meals.
+I use the abundance of my summer garden and the local farmers’ markets as the foundation for these no-cook vegetarian meals.

 Recipe Ideas for Cool Summer Meal Ideas

-These are just of a few of my favorite no cook vegetarian meals for the summer but you can find lots more throughout the Vine Ripe Nutrition blog!
+These are just of a few of my favorite no cook vegetarian meals for the summer that I am sharing in this post but you can find lots more throughout the Vine Ripe Nutrition blog!

 Fresh Summer Hummus Tacos

 Fruit and Nut Wrap

 Hummus and Greek Salad